 Note: After an emergency, such as a power outage or equipment failure, always inspect the system thoroughly before turning it on.
-If necessary, contact a SCIEX representative.

 1. Press the power button.

 If the power button is pressed for four seconds or more, then the system power goes off.
 This might cause corruption of the settings data.